 Handshake is the online recruiting system and job database for students, faculty and staff, alumni and employers.
 It is a one-stop-shop of employment for UW Oshkosh students & alumni.

-- Go Public – allow employers to view your profile in your account and upload a resume and make that document public.
+- Go Public – allow employers to view your profile in your account and upload a resume and make that document visible.
 These two steps allow employers seeking qualified candidates to see you in the system.

-- view and apply for jobs online
+- view and apply for jobs/internships online

 - view and apply for Hire a Titan!
 On-campus Interviews with employers visiting UW Oshkosh

 - access GoinGlobal, a resource for identifying USA and International job opportunities and information about cultural considerations

 - access Big Interview a mock interview tool that allows you to practice your interviewing skills